cyberkostyan/ido/SMART-CONTRACT-SPECS.md

  // original transferOwnership.
 This function will return true if
  // no more confirmations is required from other owner.
  }

+function viewTransferDetails(uint _txIndex) returns (address _from, _to, approvedBy) {
+// returns the addresses requested for the _txIndex so the approver
+// can verify easily what was sent in transfer request.
+// approvedBy will show how many founders have approved the transfer already.
+}

  function acceptTransferOwnership(uint _txIndex) returns (bool success) {
  // this must be called by the new owner in order for the ownership transfer